vivsnguyen/Tandem-Trivia/README.md

 You can now navigate to 'localhost:5000/' to access Trivia Trainer.

 ## <a name="future-features"></a>Future Features

+* #### Improved accessibility
+I tried to include certain features such as high contrast buttons, but would love to add alt-text to be read when an answer is chosen.

+* #### User Features
+I want users to be able to save questions, view scores, and add their own questions to the trivia question bank.
+This is why I decided to send the question data to the front-end through the server.
+Later on, I would want to store the questions in a database.

 ## <a name="resources"></a>Resources
 ### Back End